mashif21/to_do_list/README.md

   - To Do List = Handles all component and flow needed for todo list page and details page
   - Users - Handles flow for users data

-# Componenets and other elements
+# Components and other elements
   - Basic routing configurations are handled in router.js and components/App.js
   - All the public routes pages are under components folders
   - Basic app headers and primary menu are unders elements folder